Run batted in – Wikipedia

 A run batted in should be awarded to the official scorer in most cases, but if the runner pauses and then runs off again after realizing the error, the official scorer should award a run as scored on a fielder’s choice to the official scorer in most cases.

 The fact that the RBI is one of the three categories that make up the triple crown demonstrates the recognized importance of the RBI.
 In addition, lifetime RBIs are frequently mentioned in discussions about who should be inducted into the Baseball Hall of Fame.
 However, some detractors, notably those working in the science of sabermetrics, contend that RBIs are a better indicator of the strength of the lineup than they are of the player himself.
-That’s because a player’s run-producing ability is limited to the number of baserunners who have come before him in the batting order before he gets on base (the exception to this being ahome run, in which the batter is credited with driving himself in, not just those already on base).
+The reason for this is that an RBI can only be awarded to a player if the player’s opponent has reached base prior to him (the exception to this is a home run, in which the batter is credited with driving in himself as well as those already on base).

-This suggests that better offensive teams —and, consequently, the teams in which the greatest number of players reach base — are more likely to produce batters with higher RBI totals than identical hitters on weaker offensive teams.
+This implies that better offensive teams —and thus, the teams in which the most players reach base— tend to produce hitters with higher RBI totals than equivalent hitters on lesser-hitting teams.

 RBI leaders in Major League Baseball